 Every investment you make can be affected by one or more of the risks noted above.
 There is no escaping the fact that you always face a degree of risk when you invest.
-For that reason, it's important to consider your risk tolerance, investment timelines, and goals before making an investment decision.
+For that reason,it's important to consider your risk tolerance, investment timelines, and goals before making an investment decision.

-Diversification is a basic principle of investing that helps balance potential returns against risk.
-Rather than putting all of your assets in one type of investment, you can diversify among several different types of investments with different characteristics.
+Diversification is a basic principle of investing that helps balance potential returns against risk.Rather than putting all of your assets in one typeof investment, you can diversify among several different types of investments with different characteristics.

-Another way to reduce risk is to take a long-term approach to investing.
+Another way to reduce risk is to take a longtermapproach to investing.
 This gives you the opportunity to ride out short-term market fluctuations and realize market returns over a period of time.
 Your financial professional can help you determine your risk tolerance, timeline, and goals and work with you to develop a personal investment plan that makes the most sense for you.

-Our Relationship with Pershing, LLC.
+Our Relationship with Pershing, LLC and National Financial Services LLC.

-Each Atria broker-dealer acts as an introducing broker-dealer and holds or carries client accounts, executes and settles its securities transactions, and provides for the extension of credit on margin on a fully disclosed basis, through Pershing, LLC, a wholly owned subsidiary of The Bank of New York Mellon Corporation ("BNY Mellon"), one of the largest providers of clearing and custodial services in the United States.
+Each Atria broker-dealer acts as an introducingbroker-dealer and holds or carries client accounts, executes and settles its securities transactions, and provides for the extension of credit on margin on a fully disclosed basis, through Pershing, LLC ("Pershing"), a wholly owned subsidiary of The Bank of New York Mellon Corporation ("BNY Mellon"), one of the largest providers of clearing and custodial services in the United States and/or National Financial Services LLC ("NFS") a wholly owned subsidiary of Fidelity Global Brokerage Group, Inc

 Since 1939, Pershing has provided brokerage execution, trade clearance, securities data processing, and investment access to registered broker/dealers.
-Pershing is a member of the New York Stock Exchange (NYSE), FINRA, and Securities Investor Protection Corporation (SIPC).